SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 MS BOT FRAMEWORK SETUP INSTRUCTIONS:
-For MS bots, setup consists of providing us with one of your bot's DirectLine "Secret Keys".
+For MS bots, setup consists of providing us with one of your bot's DirectLine 'Secret Keys'.
 Provide this key to the SBR Sales Engineer assisting you with setup.
 You can find it by following these steps:

 Step 1: Open your bot in Azure portal (https://portal.azure.com).